ResearchComputing/Documentation/docs/programming/MPI-C.md

 Let's now obtain some information about our cluster of processors and print the information out for the user.
-We will use the functions `MPI_Comm_size()` and `MPI_Comm_rank()` to obtain the count of processes and the rank of a process respectively:
+We will use the functions `MPI_Comm_size()` and `MPI_Comm_rank()` to obtain the count of processes and the rank of a process, respectively:

 ```c++
 #include <stdio.h>